Skip to main content

 Frequently asked questions

 We'll include a new Voluntary Self-Identification of Race and Ethnicity form with the Oregon income tax return.
-You can use this separate form to provide race and ethnicity information with your tax return if you choose to.
+You can use this separate form to provide race and ethnicity information with your tax return if you choose to participate.
+You can find Form OR-VSI, along with instructions in more than 20 languages, in our Forms and Publication Library.

 The demographic choices mirror the race and ethnicity options in the Oregon Health Authority “REALD" program.
 But we won't gather language and disability information.